Get a quote from our partner

 What is one day car insurance?

 Temporary car insurance taken out for 24 hours only is sometimes called one day car insurance.
-It’s ideal if you want to borrow someone else’s car for a day – or lend your car to another person.
+It’s ideal if you want to borrow someone else’s car for a day, or lend your car to another person.
 It means you only pay for the cover you need, without having to commit to a longer policy.
-And it doesn’t necessarily have to be a car – you can find one day cover for vans too.
-All our temporary car insurance partners can offer cover for a single day if you need it.
+Our temporary car insurance partner, Tempcover, can offer cover for a single day if you need it.

 Can I be added to another person’s insurance policy?

 It’s possible to be added to someone’s insurance policy as a named driver, but temporary insurance could be a quicker and simpler option.
 Plus, getting yourself added to someone’s policy could be expensive, especially if you’re a young driver.

 Can I get temporary insurance to drive a van?